Fuqua School of Business

 Financial Accounting (ACCOUNTG 590), Daytime MBA

 This course is tailored for first-year MBA students.
 This course addresses the construction and interpretation of corporate financial reports.
-Students should leave the course with a basic understanding of financial statements and the ability to use them for decision making in a managerial setting.
+Students will leave the course with a basic understanding of financial statements and the ability to use them for decision-making in a managerial setting.